libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## UDP Payload Size {#udpsize}

-The third field's Field-name is `UDPSIZE` and its Field-value is the UDP payload size as Decimal value.
+The third field's Field-name is `UDPSIZE` and its Field-value is the UDP payload size as Decadic value.

 ## Unrecognized Option {#unrecognized}